What happens to UEP majors after they graduate?

-Stephanie Schroeder recently returned from teaching science in Cali, Colombia.
-She now resides in Boulder, CO and is the project manager for a new grant, Stream, which integrates science and literacy with the use of iPads.
+Stephanie Schroeder is currently an Instructional Technology Coordinator at St.Vrain Valley School District in Colorado.
+Previously she was the project manager for a grant, Stream, which integrates science and literacy with the use of iPads.
 She attended the University of Colorado at Boulder and received her Master’s in Education and teaching certificate for secondary science.
 She spent a summer teaching biology for Native American high school students at Upward Bound at CU.
 Stephanie previously worked as a social worker for Seneca, non-profit organization for kids with SEDS and interned for EarthJustice doing research on sustainable living.
 She completed her 6 month travel in Spain with Corey Bowers '01, attended a language school in Granada, and walked the Camino trail, a 500-mile pilgrimage that begins in France and cuts through northern Spain to the cathedral of Santiago de Compostela.
 Her google+ profile is +stephschroeders and twitter @littlesteph3.
 (Summer 2014)

-For the next 10 years after graduation, Amanda Shaffer has worked as the Communications Director at the Urban & Environmental Policy Institute since graduating Oxy.
+For the next 10 years after graduation, Amanda Shaffer has worked as the Communications Director at the Urban & Environmental Policy Institute.
 Her 2002 comps project on the LA grocery gap lingers on and resulted in her co-authorship of a report, "Shopping for a Market,” that examines the entrance of global food retailer Tesco, into the United States.
-The report received U.S. and U.K. media coverage, so check out the UEPI website www.uepi.oxy.edu to find out what it means if “Fresh & Easy Neighborhood Market” is opening in your community.
+The report received U.S. and U.K. media coverage, so check out the UEPI website www.oxy.edu/uepi to find out what it means if “Fresh & Easy Neighborhood Market” is opening in your community.

 After completing her first year of law school at Whittier Law School in 2004, Emma Garcia received a public interest law grant to work for Legal Aid Foundation of Los Angeles, a non-profit law firm.
 She currently works as a Senior Housing Investigator I at the Housing & Community Investment Department (HCIDLA).
 Previously, she worked for the Fair Housing Council of San Gabriel Valley.